muskanTaza/Dash.Readme-docs/docs/Security/mutli-factor-authentication-coming-soon.md

 ---
-title: Mutli Factor Authentication - Coming Soon
+title: Multi Factor Authentication - Coming Soon
 excerpt: >-
   Multi-Factor Authentication (MFA) will soon be enabled for all Tazapay accounts.
 MFA adds an additional layer of security when accessing your